By James Doherty

 An English ship in action with Barbary corsairs, circa 1680.
 Click on the image to see a larger view.

 Rais was an audacious leader, once even sailing into his old home port of Veere in Holland. infuriating Dutch authorities.
 However, due to a freshly signed peace treaty between Holland and the pirates, the Dutch were powerless to act.
-Rais provisioned his ship, and happily went on his way.
+Rais provisioned his ship and happily went on his way.
 Rais and other renegades like him brought knowledge of deep-sea sailing to the Muslim fleets of the Barbary Coast.
 Emboldened by European technology and skills, the corsairs roamed further out into the Atlantic.

 Rais' daring can be further seen from his raid of Iceland in 1627.
 Rais led a combined force of more than 300 soldiers and pirates on a devastating raid on the island of Heimaey.
-Unlike at Baltimore four years later, there would be no interruption to the terrifying work of the pirates.
-The pirates slaughtered men, women and children, keeping those who would fetch the highest price in the slave market of Algiers.
+Unlike in Baltimore four years later, there would be no interruption to the terrifying work of the pirates.
+The pirates slaughtered men, women, and children, keeping those who would fetch the highest price in the slave market of Algiers.
 The Iceland raid netted more than 400 future slaves from all over Iceland and resulted in nearly 50 casualties among the islanders.

 It is believed, however, that Rais was looking for a way out: There had been other high-profile cases of pirates offered pardons in an attempt to control their menace.
 Rais would have been familiar with the exploits of Englishman Henry Mainwaring, who went from admiralty sailor to pirate and back again, ending his career as an ambassador.
 Rais entered into talks with English representatives, but they failed because when the English in 1630 reached a détente with the Spanish, the Treaty of Madrid, Rais felt betrayed, and sought revenge by launching the most audacious Islamist raid ever against British interests.